MalikKnowsTech/MalikKnowsTech/README.md

-- 👋 Hi, I’m Malik
+👋 Hi, I’m Malik
-- 👀 I’m on the road to becoming a DevOps Engineer.
+👀 I’m on the road to becoming a DevOps Engineer.
-- I passed my AWS Certified Cloud Practioner Exam in Januart 2022.
+I passed my AWS Certified Cloud Practioner Exam in January 2022.
-- 🌱 I’m currently learning Python.
+🌱 I’m currently learning Python.
-- 💞️ I’m looking to collaborate on ...
+📫 How to reach me ... linktr.ee/MalikLisbon
-- 📫 How to reach me ... linktr.ee/MalikLisbon
+💞️ I’m looking forward to connecting with you on Linked-In!

 <!---
 MalikKnowsTech/MalikKnowsTech is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.